Pricey1600/knowhow_toolz/knowhow_toolz/README.txt

 1 - Add Local User, Remove Online User - Used when a computer has to be initially set up using an online account (for S Mode).
 This tool will create a new admin user and remove the old 'online account' from the device.
 During this process the computer will restart.

+2 - Install Apps - Allows faster installation of common software such as Google Chrome, Firefox and Office 365.
+Subscriptions/accounts still need to be created/activated in the browser.